-- 1. Select Previous Vehicles and Data from the Home screen. - Select Vehicle History.
+- 1. Select Previous Vehicles and Data from the Home screen. - 2.
+Select Vehicle History from the menu.

 A list of up to 25 previously tested vehicles displays.
 Each vehicle is given a unique file name.
 Scroll to view the entire list.